 I run Story Saturday events at Clifton Library in Bristol in association with Foccal, Friends of Clifton Library.
 For Story Saturdays I invite a couple of fellow writers to join me at the Library to read some of our favourite stories.
 I was joined by Stephanie Weston and Stephen Tuffin in March for a very successful event.
-The next Story Saturday will be in the autumn.
-More details soon.
+I hope that the next Story Saturday will be in the autumn.
+More details to come.

 I was delighted to be part of the inaugural Clifton Lit Fest, running workshop and organising a screening.
 The Festival was a fantastic event, which I hope will become an annual fixture.

 Little Potatoes, a powerful, bittersweet comedy-drama set in China about marriage, mothers and family-planning.